Our Mission

 Ellen G

-Ellen Goethel, Owner
+Ellen Goethel, Owner/Curator

-Ellen has a Zoology degree from the University of New Hampshire and worked at the New England Aquarium in their education department and as a biologist during and directly after graduation.
-Ellen was instrumental in drafting the Town of Hampton’s original wetlands ordinance and has been a member of the Town’s Conservation Commission for over 20 years, sitting as Chair or Vice Chair for 8 years.
-She and her husband are owners of a 44 foot stern trawler, the “Ellen Diane”, and have been involved with the fishing industry since 1976.
-Since 1978, she has actively worked with New Hampshire’s Congressional delegation to help solve fisheries related problems.
-She has worked with the Northeast Seafood Coalition since its inception, and in 2002 she was recognize by the Gloucester Fishermen’s wives Association for her “outstanding contribution in protecting the future of the New England Fishing Industry”.
-In 2009 she was named the “Conservationist of the Year” by the Coastal Conservation Association of NH.
-She is on the board of directors of the NH Coastal Conservation Association and past board member of NH Fishing Sectors XI and XII and the non-profit, Granite Fish.
-She has also just finished a four year term as the Fishing Industry Representative for the Marine Protected Area Federal Advisory Committee appointed by the US Secretary of Commerce.
-As a volunteer, Ellen ran a Marine Science program for over 60 children in which the students ran and maintained a small marine lab for Rockingham County 4-H. For this work she was awarded the 1994 National Fisheries and Wildlife Award.
-She has held the New Hampshire obligatory seat on the New England Fishery Management Council which is an appointment through the US Secretary of Commerce.
-In June 2014 Ellen and her husband David, were awarded the Industry Award by the Gulf of Maine Council for their years of work together to conserve and protect the Gulf of Maine.
+Ellen has a zoology degree from the University of New Hampshire and worked at the New England Aquarium in their education department and as a biologist for Normandeau Associates as an undergraduate.
+Ellen was instrumental in drafting the Town of Hampton’s original wetlands ordinance and was a member of the Town’s Conservation Commission for over 20 years sitting as chair and vice chair.
+Ellen and her husband, David, were owners of a 44-foot stern trawler, the Ellen Diane until his retirement in 2021.
+She has been involved in the fishing industry since 1976 and has worked with the New Hampshire Congressional delegation on fisheries related issues since 1978.
+Ellen has worked with the Northeast Seafood coalition since its inception and was recognized by the Gloucester Fishermen’s Wives Association for her “Outstanding contribution in protecting the future of the New England Fishing Industry”.
+In 2009 she was named “Conservationist of the year” by the NH Coastal Conservation Association.
+She is on the board of directors of the NH Coastal Conservation Association and the Advisory Committee on Marine Fisheries and past board member of NH Fishing Sectors XI and XII and the non-profit Granite Fish.
+She served a 4-year term on the Marine Protected Area Federal Advisory Committee along with a term on the New England Fishery Management Council.
+Ellen developed a marine science 4H program with over 60 children where she oversaw the students while they ran and maintained a small marine lab for the Rockingham County 4H.
+For this work she was awarded the 1994 National Fisheries and Wildlife Volunteer Award.
+In 2014 Ellen and her husband were awarded the Industry Award by the Gulf of Maine Council for their years of work together to conserve and protect the Gulf of Maine.

 “Watching the eyes of children light up as they see the animals and connect the dots is breathtaking. “